adnanmk4/adnanmk4/README.md

 # Hi there, I'm Adnan 👋

-## Hi there, I'm Adnan 👋
+## Hi there, I'm Adnan Muhammad 👋

 About Me

 🎓 Currently a university student with a strong passion for tech and innovation.

-🛠️ Completed several real-world projects and actively contributed to the Saylani Mass IT Training (S.M.I.T) institute.
+🛠️ Completed several real-world projects and actively contributed to the Saylani Mass IT Training (S.M.I.T TECH) institute.

-🖥️ Web and mobile development enthusiast, deeply involved in building impactful applications using React and modern web technologies.
+🖥️ Web and mobile development enthusiast, deeply involved in building impactful applications using NexT and modern web technologies.

 🌱 Continuously learning and growing—always leveling up my skills.